On the formal theory of pseudomonads and pseudodistributive laws: Preliminaries

-Note that the notion of a pseudo-monad is self-dual, in the sense that a pseudo-monad in $\catK$ is the same thing as a pseudo-monad in $\catK^\op$, where $\catK^\op$ is the Gray-category obtained from $\catK$ by reversing the direction of the 1-cells, but not that of the 2-cells and 3-cells.
+Note that the notion of a pseudomonad is self-dual, in the sense that a pseudomonad in~$\catK$ is the same thing as a pseudomonad in~$\catK^\op$, where~$\catK^\op$ is the Gray-category obtained from~$\catK$ by reversing the direction of the 1-cells, but not that of the 2-cells and 3-cells.
+As in the formal theory of monads, this is important to obtain results by duality.